BNPI-DHTE/server-backup/readme.md

 No default value.
 The folder where you will save archives.
 Relative path to the root folder.

-### Extension
+### Filters
 Optional.
 Default value: `"*"`
-You can add list of extensions, the application will filter and archive only these files.
+You can add list of filter strings, the application will add all files contains any of the strings listed to the archive.
-Don't need to add punctuation marks before extensions.
+If you want to add extensions as filters you have to start the strings with punctuation marks.

 ### Archive type
 Optional.